A brief history of consumerism

 Thanks to Habitat for Humanity Restores locations, you don’t always need to run to a hardware or home improvement store for your repair and remodeling needs.
 You’ll also be helping other families secure adequate housing with each purchase.
 They offer just about anything you could need, from doors and faucets to appliances and even some furniture!

-In this category, Amazon and Ebay are most people’s go-to sites.
+In this category, Ebay is most people’s go-to site.
 There are plenty of other sites selling used electronics, however.
 I’ve also seen some Goodwill locations called Goodbytes, that sell only electronics in their stores.
 I always find that one of the best ways to find all of the specific resources for something like this in my local area is to, of course, just google it.
 You can sometimes even find electronics recycling locations that are selling their donated items for cheap.

 Giving experiences as gifts is often the simplest way to avoid purchasing something new.
 Parents of young children will always jump at the chance for a night out.
 A new mom would be eternally grateful for a few homecooked meals.
 Sometimes used toys and clothing can make great gifts for little ones, as long as they show very little wear.
 Think about what your giftee truly needs, make a list, and then think about how you could possibly grant one of their wishes without putting something new and polluting out into the world.